kumar303/yacht/README.md

 That should help you get set up quickly.

 Apache's `.htaccess` file is already included here since that's the most popular.

-# The End

-This is very much alpha and will be fleshed out over time.